 The IdPs and RPs establish a shared signaling channel under the auspices of the federation authority.
 This allows any IdP and any RP to report suspicious or malicious behavior that involves a specific account to the rest of the members under the federation authority.

-The home IdP establishes a pairwise agreement with an RP to provide an enterprise-class service to the subjects of the agency’s PIV identity accounts.
-As part of this trust agreement, the home IdP allows access to a provisioning API for the RP.
+The home agency IdP establishes a pairwise agreement with an RP to provide an enterprise-class service to the subjects of the agency’s PIV identity accounts.
+As part of this trust agreement, the home agency IdP allows access to a provisioning API for the RP.
 The provisioning API pushes a set of federated identifiers and associated attributes to the RP that allow the RP to pre-provision RP subscriber accounts for every PIV identity account at the IdP.

 The existence of these RP subscriber accounts allows the RP to offer things like access rights, sharing, and messaging to all accounts on the system, whether or not the specific account has logged in to the RP yet.

 Under the terms of the trust agreement, the RP is placed on an allowlist.
 Consequently, subscribers are not prompted for consent at runtime because the agency consented to use the service on behalf of all accounts at the time the RP was onboarded.
 This gives subscribers a seamless single sign-on experience, even though a federation protocol is being used across security domain boundaries.
+The RP can always request a re-authentication of the subscriber, resulting in a fresh assertion from the IdP.

 The RP subscriber accounts are synchronized using the provisioning API.
 When a new PIV identity account is created, modified, or deleted at the IdP, the IdP updates the status of the RP subscriber account using the provisioning API.
 This allows the RP to always have an up-to-date status for each PIV identity account.
-For example, when the RP subscriber account is terminated at the IdP, the provisioning API signals to the RP that the RP subscriber account is to be terminated immediately.
+For example, when the subscriber account is terminated at the IdP, the provisioning API signals to the RP that the RP subscriber account is to be terminated immediately.
 The RP removes all locally cached attributes for the account in question, except for the identifiers and references in audit and access logs.

 A service provider that does not issue any PIV identity account of its own sets up a SAML IdP that accepts PKI-based PIV credentials as its only authentication method.
 These accounts are provisioned at the IdP using the attributes in the certificates when the subscriber first presents the certificate.
 The IdP collects no additional attributes from the subscriber in the process.